react-cosmos/react-cosmos/docs/README.md

 export default () => {
   // useSelect also returns a setter as the second value in the return tuple,
-  // like any other state hook.
-  const [buttonType] = useSelect('buttonType', {
+  // like the useState hook, in case you want to change the value programatically. const [buttonType] = useSelect('buttonType', {
     options: ['primary', 'secondary', 'danger'],
   });